openstack/octavia/doc/source/main/policy.rst

 .. glossary::

     role:load-balancer_observer
-        User has access to load-balancer read-only APIs
+        User has access to load-balancer read-only APIs.

     role:load-balancer_global_observer
         User has access to load-balancer read-only APIs including resources owned by others.

     role:load-balancer_member
-        User has access to load-balancer read and write APIs
+        User has access to load-balancer read and write APIs.

+    role:load-balancer_quota_admin
+        User is considered an admin for quota APIs only.

     role:load-balancer_admin
         User is considered an admin for all load-balnacer APIs including resources owned by others.

     role:admin
-        User is admin to all APIs
+        User is admin to all APIs.

 .. note::